-- Obsessing over reaching or maintain a certain weight
+- Obsessing over reaching or maintaining a certain weight

-- Getting feelings of guilt or shame after eating
+- Experiencing feelings of guilt or shame after eating

 Those who suffer from eating disorders also have a tendency to fall into a vicious cycle of guilt, shame, and depression, with many sufferers viewing suicide as the only way out.